shrugs/OfCourse/README.md

 ## Difficulties

 So LA TEch doesn't want to give me SELECT access to their databases (what, giving database access to a freshman is  a bad idea? huh?) so I'm scraping data from the website to generate these tables.
 Which means any development on the site depends on break-throughs on the backend.

+Currently available at (http://myfoot.org)[http://myfoot.org], but may be moved whenever I want to host another project on a new domain.